sweinstein22/pave/docs/notes.md

     illumnate where discrepancies lie
   - Allow users to select for just salary and just bonus details, rather than total compensation
+- Easy Wins
+  - ~Sort departments/cities/employment types alphabetically to make them easier to find~
+  - ~Remove dependency on department being filled in (relic from making a first pass over the data, should be relatively straightforward to pull things up a layer)~